tdocog/TitanicPredictor/README.md

 # TitanicPredictor
-Machine learning project that predicts the survivors of the titanic dataset
+Machine learning project that predicts the survivors of the titanic dataset.